The TLA Toolbox is an IDE (integrated development environment)

 * Fairness specifation in a PlusCal algorithm.

-* Translation simplifications, including omission of
+* Translation simplifications, including omission of the pc variable when not needed.

 - Contains a number of minor bug fixes.